Coderockr/backend-test/README.md

 * Beekeeper: Database Management Tool.

 ### **Coverage report**
-You can see the coverage report inside `coverage`.
+You can see the coverage report inside `coverage/Icov-report/index.html`.
 It is created automatically after running the tests.